polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/deploy-to-relay-chain/deploy-on-paseo.md

 2. Open the plain text chain specification for the parachain template node in a text editor

-3. Set `relay_chain` to `paseo` and `para_id` to the identifier you've been assigned.
-For example, if your reserved identifier is 4508, set the `para_id` field to `4508`:

-      ```json
-      --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/acquire-a-testnet-slot-1.json:1:4'
-      --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/acquire-a-testnet-slot-1.json:23:25'
-      ```

-4. Set the `parachainId` to the parachain identifier that you previously reserved:
+3. Set the `parachainId` to the parachain identifier that you previously reserved:

       ```json
       --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/acquire-a-testnet-slot-1.json::2'